African Freshwater Dolphin - Mormyrus longirostris

 Natural Range & Habitat:

-Mormyrus longirostris is native to parts of eastern and southern Africa.
-FishBase records it from systems including the lower and middle Zambezi, lower Sabi and Ludi rivers, the Luapula–Moero–Bangwelo system, Tanzania’s Ruvuma and Rufiji rivers, and lakes Malawi, Tanganyika and Rukwa.
+Mormyrus longirostris is native to Africa, where it is recorded from large freshwater systems including the lower and middle Zambezi, lower Sabi and Ludi rivers, Luapula-Mweru-Bangweulu system, Ruvuma and Rufiji systems, and lakes including Malawi, Tanganyika and Rukwa.

 Appearance & Adult Size: